SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 |Javascript (`.jss`| server-side |no|**lient-side.
 The code within these files is evaluated by the JavaScript interpreter within a web browser (a client) to add behavior to a web page**
 |View Templates (`.erb`)| server-side|yes | **Server-side**.
 The Ruby code within these files is evaluated on the server to generate a response that will then be sent to the client.

-But what about the HTML tags within a view template?
-Aren't those client-side code?
+'But what about the HTML tags within a view template?
+Aren't those client-side code?'

 This is a common point of confusion, as these files contain both client-side code (HTML tags) and server-side code (Ruby).
 However, since they must be processed by a program on the server before being sent to the client, the ERB templates we've used in this course are considered to be server-side code.

+- 4/5 incorrect

+- (Revised 8.2.24)
+  - Are you confident in talking about which code is run on the server-side and which on the clinet-side? ... no.
+  - My answers:
+    - Gemfile: Server - correct
+    - Ruby files: Server - correct
+    - Style-sheets: Client - correct.
+These are instructions for the browser after all.
+    - Javascrtipt-files: Client - correct.
+Your browser has a JS interpreter.
+It's like CSS for behavior rather than style.
+    - View-Templates: Client - incorrect.
+Server side, then sent back to the ruby as a response
+  -  4/5 correct

 ## [Optional: A Quick Analysis of How Sinatra Works](https://launchschool.com/lessons/c3578b91/assignments/debd1439)

 - skip for now
+- (skipped again 8.2.24)

 ## [Summary](https://launchschool.com/lessons/c3578b91/assignments/d46251f7)

--
+- no notes
+- (Revised 8.2.24) I feel confident I know all this

 ## [Quiz](https://launchschool.com/lessons/c3578b91/assignments/0a01eeeb)

 | Question | My answer | correct? | Correction |
 | :--- | :---: | :---: | :---: |